(return to list of contents)

 Al-Hijaz, the center of Islam, has been stagnating since the eighth century.
 Mecca did not produce a genius in the past fourteen centuries.
 Cultures are eventually annihilated under Islamic rule because they are considered un-Islamic.
 Cultural genocide is what Islamic jihad (holy war) in all its forms seeks to accomplish in order to remove the obstacles to the realization of the primitive Islam of seventh century Arabia according to the Islamists’ belief?
 Thus the Muslim Arabs undermined classical civilization and its literary heritage in Europe by economic blockade and piracy, whilst they destroyed it deliberately and methodically in the Middle East.

 The Islamic Empire had controlled the territories of the ancient most-enlightened technically-advanced settled urban Middle Eastern civilizations with their wealth, learning and technologies, including Egypt, Mesopotamia, Persia, and parts of India.
 In addition, through Persia, it received vital Chinese and Indian discoveries, including the compass, gunpowder, paper, the Indian numeric system, etc. What did it do with this vast knowledge?
 Whatever genius came out of the Islamic Empire was the final echo and afterglow of the splendors of the pre-Islamic past of the conquered civilizations.
 The golden age of an Islamic conquest is actually the final phase of the former conquered civilization, which is completely extinguished under the weight of the oppressive Islamic theocracy after a couple of centuries of Islamic rule.
+The decline of the Islamic civilization is easily explained by the demographic decline of the oppressed dhimmi populations which had provided the principle engines of technical and administrative competence.
 The Islamic civilization is a parasitical civilization which eventually kills its host.
 Without new conquests, it dies.

 After Islamic rulers had stripped the civilizations they conquered of its material and intellectual wealth, the Islamic world went into stagnation and intellectual decline from which it has not yet recovered.
 By the twelfth century, all the territories of the great ancient civilizations under Islamic rule accelerated its downward spiral into intellectual stagnation, cultural impoverishment, economic decline and poverty.
 In fact, the populations of Egypt, Syria, Mesopotamia and North Africa began a long catastrophic decline.
 Large fertile regions were deserted and reduced to wasteland, thanks to Islamic banditry which made life outside the protective walls of cities very dangerous.
 This deterioration continued until the coming of the Europeans in the nineteenth century.
 The wasting of the rich heritage of ancient civilizations, economic and cultural decline and poverty were caused by the Islamic ideology which sanctifies war and plunder, and rejects rationality.
 This inevitably leads into one direction, cultural and economic bankruptcy.